borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

   // ...
 }

+const p1 = new Profile('Timothy', 32);
-p1.age = 12; // Property 'age' is private and only accessible within class 'Profile'
+p1.age = 33; // Property 'age' is private and only accessible within class 'Profile'
 ```

 It is still possible from within the class.